tum-ei-eda/seal5/README.md

 ### System Requirements

 The initial cloning of the `llvm-project` repo will take a long time, hence a good internet connection is recommended.
-To run the demo, make sure to have at least 20GB of disk space available in the destination (`/tmp/seal5_llvm_demo`) directory.
+To run the demo, make sure to have at least 20GB (>40GB for debug builds) of disk space available in the destination (`/tmp/seal5_llvm_demo`) directory.
 The target directory can be changed as follows: `DEST=$HOME/seal5_demo`.

 ### Installation